 The powertrain including all of its ECU(s) in accordance with the in-vehicle installation shall be used for the powertrain system setup.
-The provisions for setup shall follow paragraph 6.3. of this gtr.
+The provisions for setup shall follow paragraph 6. of this gtr.

+The torque measuring device shall be rigidly mounted closely to the hybrid system output shaft.
+For example, if a damper is needed it should be mounted on the dynamometer and its damping characteristic should not affect the torque reading.

 A.10.3.5.
 Vehicle model

-A vehicle model shall represent all relevant characteristics of the applicable hybrid vehicle for the powertrain system.
+A vehicle model shall represent all relevant characteristics of the drivetrain and chassis and contain those components not present in the actual powertrain (paragraph A.10.3.4.).
 The HV model shall be constructed by defining its components in accordance with paragraph A.9.7. of the HILS method.
 The relevant characteristics are defined as: